 The next task at hand, if you haven’t already made airport transportation arrangements, will be to get cash and find a taxi.
 DO NOT change dollars at the money changing stations in the airport because they will give you a low rate of exchange AND charge an additional service fee.
 Instead, find an ATM (cajero) in the arrivals lobby of the airport and extract what you need.

 Remise – a private car, much like a taxi, but without the cool yellow and black paint.
-Hiring a remise will cost you around $60 USD.
-A small tip is nice if your driver helps you with your bags or is friendly and offers good advice.
+Hiring a remise will cost you around $75 USD.
+A small tip is nice if your driver helps you with your bags or is friendly and offers good advice, but not necesarry.
 If you want, you can hire airport transportation through us ahead of time and have a driver waiting for you with a sign at the exit of baggage inspection.
-The drivers are all bilingual, drive relatively new vans and you will not have to wait in line to hire a driver.
+The drivers are all bilingual, drive relatively new vans and you will not have to wait in line to hire a driver, and are very reliable.

-Taxi – Taxis will cost you a bit less than remise or at least in theory.
+Authorized Taxi – Taxis will cost you a bit less than remise (or at least in theory).
 The stands outside have a mixed reputation of good and bad, fair and rip off.
-Use your better judgement.
+Use your better judgment.
 Ask what the rate is at one of the inside booths is (inflation here constantly changes the prices so it is hard for even us to keep up) and do a bit of compare and contrast.

 Illegal Taxis – After walking through the doors to the curbside waiting area, you will find a line of remises waiting at the Manuel Tienda Leon cabin, a line of official yellow taxis waiting for their next clients, as well as a line of men dressed in casual wear.
 If you wait just a minute or two at least one of these men will approach you and offer you a ride into town.
 This is actually an illegal business offer, as official airport taxis are the only ones technically allowed to do business at the airport.
 But if you’re sly, your Spanish isn’t too bad, and you want to save a few pesos, take one of these guys up on their offer.
 An illegal taxi ride should cost less than hiring an official taxi.

-Airport Shuttle Bus – Manuel Tienda Leon offers an inexpensive airport transportation option to the city center.
+Airport Shuttle Bus – Manuel Tienda Leon offers a slightly less expensive airport transportation option to the city center.
 It’s especially useful for single budget travelers.
 The shuttle costs around a third of what taxis and remises cost and runs every hour.
-This shuttle will take you between the airport and Manuel Tienda Leon’s headquarters, located at the intersection of Avenidas Madero and San Martín in downtown Buenos Aires.
+This shuttle will take you between the airport and Manuel Tienda Leon’s headquarters, located at the intersection very close to the Retiro bus station.
 Keep in mind that this drop-off spot will likely require you to hire an additional taxi to take you and your luggage to your hostel, hotel or apartment, so in the end may be around the same price as hiring a taxi or remise.

 Public Bus (colectivo) – Line 86 of the local public bus transportation system and also the only public transport that runs regularly from the airport.
-The bus is your cheapest option, by far (costing you just $2.50 pesos).
+The bus is your cheapest option, by far (costing you about $10 pesos).
 There are several drawbacks to this most affordable option, however.
 First, if you have luggage, it will be a cramped public bus ride into the city.
-Second, the 86 will slowly lumber into town and will take at least an hour and a half.
+Second, the 86 will slowly lumber into town and will take at least two hours.
 And third, the colectivos only accept payment in coin form or with a SUBE card.
 The 86 will take you all the way to Plaza de Mayo, a major landmark of Buenos Aires and a great place to start your travel experience.
 Disembark the bus at the Plaza, take a quick glimpse of the Casa Rosada, the Catedral Metropolitana and the Cabildo, and make your way to the nearby subway (subte) station to get to your hostel, hotel or apartment.